-Note: If your are starting a test that uses cloud injectors (either Eggplant Cloud or Public Cloud), you are prompted for your password even if you saved the password in the workspace or set up a workspaceprotection password.
-The dialog that appears varies depending on the cloud injector family you have chosen.
+If you are starting a test that uses Public Cloud injectors, you are prompted for your password even if you selected the Remember password option when you set your workspace protection password.

 Test Controller performs several pre-test checks, and the results are displayed on the top half of the Start test run dialog box.

 Only if all the checks pass will you be able to start the test.
 If you need to make changes, you can leave this dialog box open while you return to Studio, then use the Rerun pre-test checks button when you return to verify that the checks all pass.

 Test results are saved and grouped by series.
 By default, the last series you used is selected in the lower half of the Start test run dialog box.
 However, you can select a different series from the list, or select the Create a new series option, then enter a name in the New series field to start a new series.

 You can click the VU Group Summary tab to view detailed information about the test, such as the number of virtual users (VUs) assigned, number of iterations scheduled, and so forth.
 If you want to make changes to the test configuration, you will have to switch to Studio.

 You can add any important information about the test run into the Notes text box at the bottom of the dialog box.

 When your information is entered and the test appropriately configured, click Start to start the test.

 It's also possible to start a test at a specific time by using the Start later button on the Start test run dialog box.
 Your test still has to pass all pre-test checks before this button is enabled.

 When you click the Start later button, the Choose test start time dialog box opens.
 Set the time you want the test to start, then click OK.
 This dialog box stays open, counting down the time until the test starts.